Otis White

 Whether it’s public safety, sanitation, transportation, or water supply, those questions will usually get you started.
 Check what you hear with independent observers and experts (take advantage of a nearby university), find citizens affected by the issue, and then ask to see the numbers.
 You can do this.

 Here’s a final reason for taking the harder path of focusing on results.
 Process journalism, the kind that skims the surface of public policy, is rapidly becoming a commodity.
 Reporting that digs deeper and looks for results is, I believe, the journalism of the future.
-If you want a preview, check out news websites like Vox and FiveThirtyEight.
+If you want a preview, check out news websites like Vox, FiveThirtyEight, and Slate’s Metropolis.
 These sites don’t just report what politicians say is going on; they use data and other indicators to show us what’s actually happening.
-At the local level, you can find similar results-oriented reporting on websites in San Diego, St. Louis, and Washington, D.C.
+At the local level, you can find similar results-focused reporting on websites in San Diego, St. Louis, Denver, and Washington, D.C.

 To repeat: Please continue covering city council meetings.
 That’s important.
 But don’t stop there.
 Examine how government works and what it produces.
 If you pay attention, it’ll make for better government and a better city.
 And who knows?
 It might also make you a better reporter with a brighter future.